Women hold one in five top science and tech jobs | Malay Mail

 Researchers examined more than 1,200 “report cards for gender equality” in nearly 40 countries over four years.

-They found 38% of institutions surveyed offered additional support mechanisms for paid family leave, while 77% had no policies to support gender equity on decision-making committees.
+They found 38 per cent of institutions surveyed offered additional support mechanisms for paid family leave, while 77 per cent had no policies to support gender equity on decision-making committees.

 Other results were more positive, with some having policies to address childcare, flexibility, funding and career development initiatives.